eecs230/lab1/README.md

 In short, it keeps track of each version of your files, so that you can:

   - Go back to any previous version.
-This is useful because it means that mistakes are easy to undo, and its safe to experiment.
+This is useful because it means that mistakes are easy to undo, and it’s safe to experiment.

   - Have multiple versions (*branches*) simultaneously.
 You may use separate branches for different features you are developing or ideas you are trying, so that you can switch